TutorialMentor/PracticeProjects.py/README.md

 If you're already learning from somwhere else there may be concepts you may have not learned yet based on project's.
 So if you want to follow the order of project, then shout-out to BroCode's playlist I've learned Py from: https://youtube.com/playlist?list=PLZPZq0r_RZOOkUQbat8LyQii36cJf2SWT&si=aYHvjVFSTQe9JnK4

 I hope you learn, improve, and enjoy.
+Good luck!